Redefining Technology

 This insight demonstrates scalable AI maturity in utilities, enabling leaders to achieve rapid efficiency gains and competitive advantages via interconnected AI systems.

-The Energy and Utilities sector is undergoing a transformative shift as companies increasingly adopt AI custom power maturity models for enhanced operational efficiency and sustainability.
+The Energy and Utilities sector is undergoing a transformative shift as companies increasingly adopt AI-driven power maturity models for enhanced operational efficiency and sustainability.
 Key growth drivers include the rising need for predictive maintenance, optimization of energy consumption, and the integration of renewable energy sources, all significantly influenced by AI-driven insights.

 76